ponywolf/ponytiled/README.md

 # ponytiled
-*ponytiled* is a simple Tiled Map Loader for Corona SDK
+*ponytiled* is a simple Tiled Map Loader for Solar2D (formerly Corona SDK)

 ![Screenshot of ponytiled in action](http://i.imgur.com/HJQJTiw.png)